In this episode of Sound Like, Rabea & Matt attempt to recreate the distinctive sound of the legendary Jimi Hendrix - for under £1500!

 Although Hendrix crafted an idiosyncratic sound, it’s fair to say that it can be closely captured with modern equipment.
 With multiple companies recreating his classic gear over the years, including a controversial prototype guitar produced by Gibson in the late 2000s, Rabea and Matt mostly selected products from companies that have produced signature versions of his equipment.

 Jimi Hendrix is most synonymous with the Fender Stratocaster.
 However, as a southpaw, he famously took a standard right-handed version of the instrument and flipped it to accommodate his dexterity.
 Also ensuring that the strings were the correct orientation, part of hendrix’s unique tone can be attributed to his Strat’s upside-down headstock and reversed bridge pickup.

-By flipping his guitars, this also caused the bridge pickup in his Stratocasters to be angled the opposite way.
-Although it went against Fender’s intended design, this was another ingredient of Jimi’s unique sound, as it gave him more top-end presence on the lower strings and a slightly smoother timbre on the higher strings.
+By flipping his guitars, this also caused the bridge pickups in his Stratocasters to be angled the opposite way.
+Although it went against Fender’s intended design, this was another ingredient of Jimi’s unique sound as it gave him more top-end presence on the lower strings and a slightly smoother timbre on the higher strings.

 For this video, Matt and Rabea decided to choose the Fender Jimi Hendrix Signature Strat – it was a no-brainer!

 Although it is different to the Stratocasters that Jimi played back in the day, the Fender Hendrix Strat still carries the spirit of his original instruments.
 By adhering to those aforementioned aspects with its reversed headstock (2) and bridge single-coil (3), there is no instrument on the market that can get you closer to his sound.

 With a vintage-style 6-screw tremolo (5), this bridge will let you add gentle warbles or even replicate some of the more extreme divebomb effects that Jimi famously pioneered.
 That’s right, he did it before Eddie Van Halen!